akostrik/stage_telegram_python/README.md

 <!-- TOC --><a name="server-2-nodejs-details"></a>
 ## `Server 2` (node.js) details
-[Node.js](https://nodejs.org/en/about), an asynchronous event-driven JavaScript runtime environment and library, runs the application outside of the client’s web browser.
-The process never blocks, for no function in node.js directly performs I/O, so.
-The MongoDB site provides [detailed examples](https://www.mongodb.com/docs/drivers/node/current/usage-examples/
+[Node.js](https://nodejs.org/en/about) is an asynchronous event-driven JavaScript runtime environment.
+The ability to run JavaScript code on the server is used to generate dynamic web page content before the page is sent to the user's web browser.
+The process never blocks, for no function in node.js directly performs I/O. The MongoDB site provides [detailed examples of node.js usage](https://www.mongodb.com/docs/drivers/node/current/usage-examples/
-) of node.js usage.
+).
 So node.js matches well to deal with MongoDB (though there are also many [other possibilities](https://www.mongodb.com/docs/drivers/) to do it).

 `Server 2` uses [Express](https://expressjs.com/) framework in order to set up write handlers for requestsn that is to set the port to use and the location of templates rendering the response.